-The process improvement project in Singapore has designed and contructed a solar collector which is designed to provide hot air at $\sim 50^{\circ}$ C, on the roof of a noodle plant, there are reducing the costs of running the plant's large electrically heated, drying chamber.
-Savings are estimated at approximately \$8,000/year which is being borne out by comparing actual electricity bills being received since the solar collector has been installed with those received prior to its installation.
+The process improvement project in Singapore has designed and constructed a solar collector, which is designed to provide hot air at 50°C, on the roof of a noodle plant, thereby reducing the costs of running the plant's large electrically heated, drying chamber.
+Savings are estimated at approximately \$8,000/year which is being borne out by comparing actual electricity bills being received since the solar collector was installed with those received prior to its installation.
 Yet, in another noodle plant, electrically heated drying cabinets were designed and installed to meet the particular space and drying time restrictions of the factory which had previously relied on sun-drying and some poorly designed airing cabinets with very slow drying.

-In a process improvement project in Thailand, initial research to increase the yield of starch in a mungbean noodle factory indicates that it may involve higher energy costs.
-The question then will be whether the higher returns would justify this improvement.
+In a process improvement project in Thailand, initial research to increase the yield of starch in a mungbean noodle factory indicates that it may involve higher energy costs, The question then will be whether the higher returns would justifiy this improvement.